Sue Rahr: Career

 Rahr began her career with the King County Sheriff's Office in 1979.
 Rahr initially intended on working as a police officer until she had enough money for law school, but later decided against it.
 Following her promotion to sergeant, she became a patrol supervisor and worked in the Burglary/Larceny, Proactive, Criminal Warrants, and Special Assault Units.
 Six years later, she was promoted to operations captain.
 She later served as the commander of the Internal Investigations and Gang Units, and the Special Investigations Section.
 She was promoted to major in 1997, and was selected to be the police chief for Shoreline in 1998.
 She was Chief of the Sheriff's Office Field Operations Division for 4.5 years before being appointed by outgoing Sheriff Dave Reichert after he was elected to the United States House of Representatives.
 The first woman to hold the position, Rahr was elected sheriff in November 2005.
 She ran, unopposed for re-election on November 3, 2009, and received 97.45% of the vote.

+Rahr's early tenure coincided with the Seattle Post-Intelligencers year-long "Conduct Unbecoming" investigative series, which began in 2005 and reported on years of deputy misconduct and shortcomings in the sheriff's office's internal disciplinary system.
+Rahr drew criticism for allowing vice detective Dan Ring, who faced multiple criminal charges including using his police authority to protect an online prostitution operation, to retire with a $10,000 payment rather than stand trial; Rahr said at the time that her goal was to remove Ring from the department.
+The settlement became a point of attack in her 2005 election campaign against Seattle police lieutenant Greg Schmidt.
+She was also criticized for choosing to investigate the department internally rather than accepting greater outside oversight.

+In 2007, after a week of public criticism over her department's handling of the disappearance of Tanya Rider, who was found alive after being trapped in her wrecked vehicle for days, Rahr acknowledged that the office's 911 call center could have handled the calls better and said she would review how missing-person reports were processed.
+In 2009, Rahr fired deputy Paul Schene, who was charged with misdemeanor assault after being accused of beating a 15-year-old girl in a holding cell in an incident captured on video; the department sustained internal allegations against him including excessive use of force and making false statements.